What is lymphoedema?

 Lymphoedema can be described as Primary or Secondary depending on the underlying cause.

-Secondary lymphoedema occurs when a normal lymphatic system is damaged due to another disease or injury.
+- Secondary lymphedema occurs when a normal lymphatic system is damaged due to another disease or injury.
 The lymphoedema is considered secondary to the other condition.
-The commonest disease to cause lymphoedema in the western world is cancer and this is mainly due to cancer treatments such as surgery and radiotherapy.
+The commonest disease to cause lymphedema in the western world is cancer and this is mainly due to cancer treatments such as surgery and radiotherapy.
 Other causes are trauma and surgery for other conditions such as vein surgery.

 In other parts of the world a specific infection, know as filariasis, causes many cases of lymphoedema but this is typically not found in the UK.